Honor-and-Valor/Guild-Code/README.md

 ### §101.
 Each character has only one life
 Once your character dies, you are prohibited from resurrecting by any means, including but not limited to:
 * speaking with a Spirit Healer;
-* accepting a resurrection from another player; and,
+* accepting a resurrection from another player; or,
 * reincarnating with a Soulstone or Shaman Reincarnation.

 You may elect to: